PSquare-Lab/PSquare-Lab.github.io/_news/announcement_talk_NITW.md

 related_posts: false
 published: true
 ---
-**Talk**: <span style="color:white">Delivered an online talk at Faculty Development Program (FDP) organised by Department of Electrical Engineering, NIT Warangle on 'Introduction to Quantum Computing and An Application for Power Systems' </span> [Slides of Part 1](/assets/pdf/NITW.pdf)
+**Talk**: <span style="color:white">Delivered an online talk during the Faculty Development Program (FDP) organized by the Department of Electrical Engineering, NIT Warangal, on ‘Introduction to Quantum Computing and An Application for Power Systems' </span> [Slides of Part 1](/assets/pdf/NITW.pdf)